How to Buy the Best Car

 Buying a new car doesn’t have to be complicated.
 Our five key steps explain what you need to know about buying a new car.

 Shopping for a brand new car can – and should – be an enjoyable and exciting experience.
 If you don’t mind waiting for the factory to build it, it’s your chance to tailor your new car to your exact tastes, choosing everything from the seat fabric and colour of the paint to the type of engine and gearbox.

 You might not have to wait, either: dealers often pre-order cars in popular colours and trim levels, so you’re able to drive away just as soon as the deal is done and the car has its number plates.

-But, with several thousand pounds at stake, you want to be sure you’re choosing the right car in the right specification, and getting it for a good price.
+But, with thousands of pounds at stake, you want to be sure you’re choosing the right car in the right specification, and getting it for a good price.
 This guide sets out the five key steps to ensure you do just that.

 Want to just start browsing the best cars you can buy?
-Take a look at all our Best Buys.
+Take a look at all our new car reviews.

 Step 1: Consider your needs

 Even if you think you know what kind of car you’d like to buy, it’s still worth considering your requirements – you may find that the car you want and the car you need aren’t quite the same thing.